Jan. 6, 2022

-LAKE JUNALUSKA, N.C. – Lake Junaluska has opened its dam to draw down the lake.
-The lake drawdown, which happens every few years, allows for removal of silt from the lake’s floor as well as repairs, maintenance and litter cleanup.
-The lake will be filled again by Easter.
+Lake Junaluska has opened its dam to draw down the lake, which will allow for the removal of silt from the lake’s floor as well as repairs, maintenance and litter cleanup.
+Plans call for the process to be completed and the lake refilled by Easter.

-Currently, there is no water going over the spillway in the dam; however, the gates under the dam will continue to allow water to flow below the dam.
+Eventually, during the process, there will not be any water going over the spillways of the dam; however, the gates under the dam will continue to allow water to flow below the dam.
 Richland Creek will continue to flow freely throughout the entire process.

-Barring rain in the forecast, the lake will shortly be dry near Highway U.S. 19.
+Barring rain in the forecast, an area of the lake near Highway U.S. 19 will become dry.
 At that point, equipment will be brought in to scrape the lake bottom and collect the accumulated silt.
 Silt deposits come from runoff into the Richland Creek and Factory Branch stream watersheds, which feed into Lake Junaluska.
 The work conducted will follow U.S. Army Corps of Engineers permit requirements.